 Make.Do. believes creativity should be accessible to everyone and money should never be a barrier for someone to take our classes.
 Here’s how it works:

-Enter your quantity in the box below and hit “Next.”
+Enter your quantity in the box above and hit “Next.”

 Enter your name and email.
 Hit “Next.”

 To pay the suggested fee, hit “Add to Cart.”
 To pay less or more than the suggested fee, enter your amount in the “Custom Price” box.
 Hit “Apply Price” and then “Add to Cart.”

 Class fees are non-refundable.
 If you cancel your registration more than 24-hours in advance you can choose to (1) donate your class fee to the Pay-What-You-Can fund, (2) credit your fee to a future class, or (3) transfer your fee to a friend.
 No-shows and cancellations made less than 24 hours from the class will automatically be donated to the Pay-What-You-Can fund.